shawnbrown/datatest/docs/how-to/outliers.rst

 for further investigation.

-In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or explicitly allow them (see :ref:`acceptance-docs`).
+In some cases, these extreme values are legitimate and you will want to increase the *multiplier* or explicitly accept them (see :ref:`acceptance-docs`).
 In other cases, you may determine that your data contains values from two separate distributions and the test itself needs to be restructured.
 Or you could discover that